eye3/nkit4nodejs/README.md

     var nkit = require('nkit4nodejs');

-    // Here mapping is list, described by /path/to/element and list item description.
+    // Here mapping is list, described by '/path/to/element' and list-item-description.
     // List item is described as 'list' sub-mapping, described by sub-path and
     // 'string' scalar definition
     var mapping = ["/person", ["/phone", "string"]];